edgfowler/versioneer/README.md

 Only increments the build, the rest is under manual control; ie, mod your pubspec when you are doing a release.

-Designed to be run as a git pre-commit hook shell script:
+Runs as a shell scripted git pre-commit hook.

 **Example**
 1. Create a bin directory in your project containing the versioneer.dart file from this project. **
-2. Create a .git/hooks/pre-commit file with the code below and *tbd: make it executable (chmod).*
+2. Create a .git/hooks/pre-commit script file with the code below and *tbd: make it executable (chmod).*
 3. Commit something and let me know how it goes.
 ```
 --------------------------------------------------------